 - After a Procore project and Viewpoint Vista job are synced, the cost type assignments are locked in the ERP Integrations tool and the following rules are applied:

-- Navigate to the company's ERP Integrations tool.
+- Navigate to the Company level ERP Integrations tool.

 - Click the Std.
-Cost Codes & Cost Types subtab.
+Cost Codes & Cost Types tab.

-- For each standard cost code in your company's list, mark one or more checkboxes to assign the code to one or more cost type.
+- For each standard cost code in your company's list, place a checkmark in one or more boxes to assign the code to one or more cost type.